The Senate Overwhelmingly Voted To Impose Sanctions On Russia

 After intense negotiations, the leaders of the Senate Banking and Foreign Relations committee announced on Monday that they'd reached an agreement on the sanctions package.
 The deal was made amidst increasing investigations into Moscow's possible collusion with members of the Trump campaign.
 House and Senate committees are investigating possible ties between Russia and the Trump administration, and Special Counsel Robert Mueller is conducting a separate probe.

-The deal reached today adds new sanctions against Russia's defence and military-intelligence sectors and codifies existing sanctions into law.
+The deal reached today adds new sanctions against Russia's defense and military-intelligence sectors and codifies existing sanctions into law.
 It will also punish individuals who engage in what the senators describe as "conducting malicious cyber activity on behalf of the Russian government."
-The sanctions also cover people doing business with Russian intelligence and defence agencies.
+The sanctions also cover people doing business with Russian intelligence and defense agencies.

 The only two senators to vote against the sanctions were Mike Lee (R-Utah) and Rand Paul (R-Kentucky).